-The weather look set fair for this weekend and we have some of our top picks for this weekend below.
-And do head over to our June Events in Essex page for more details of what’s happening across Essex this weekend.
+It’s the August Bank Holiday weekend coming up, with lots to do!
+We’ve highlighted some of our picks below, but do head over to our August Events in Essex page for more details of what’s happening across Essex this weekend.

 And why not tie in a visit somewhere with a trip to the cinema – we have listings for some independent cinemas across Essex, in some interesting locations across the county, from Manningtree in the north to Rainham Marshes in the sarf.

 Or why not take advantage of the weather for a visit to a Country Park?

 And check out our Museums in Essex page – there are probably a lot more than you know about!